Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::unicorn{align="right"}
 Here's the thing: you never know which project will grow.
 That side project you're building alone today might need a mobile app next month, or a CLI tool, or a separate admin dashboard.
 By the time you realize you need multiple packages, you're already dealing with the pain of splitting things up or managing multiple repos.

-Starting with a monorepo costs you nothing—even with a single project inside.
+Starting with a monorepo costs you nothing — even with a single project inside.
 You still get the benefits of modern tooling like remote caching and fast builds.
 But you've already laid the foundation.
 When you need to add that second app or extract a shared library, the infrastructure is ready and waiting.
 No migration, no refactoring, no lost productivity.

 Think of it like buying a dining table that can extend.
 Sure, you might only need four seats today, but having the option costs nothing and saves you from buying a whole new table later.
 :::